adrelanos/Whonix-documentation/Advanced Security Guide.md

 Should an incursion occur, it would prevent the adversary from exploring other systems and possibly compromising them.
 It won't  however do anything to protect your anonymity, because they could just ping some remote server and discover your real IP address.
 Or should other systems be compromised, it would be more difficult to compromise Whonix-Gateway.

 ## Host Firewall
+### Pre Install Advice
+Installing a host firewall has been already recommended in pre install advice.

+### Port Scan
+Using a port scanner service on the internet to test your local LAN's router/firewall is a good idea, if you are careful to find a legitimate one instead of somebody who only wants to sell you something and will give you false positives deceptively.
+That's good, but even better is to run a port scan application from an external IP to scan your own IP.
+Either remote login (ssh) on some external machine of your own or proxy through an external IP to scan your own IP.
+The details on how to do so are outside the scope of this document.

+However, if you are not using a stand-alone machine, but are on a LAN with other PCs, it is important to keep in mind that these testing services or your own port scan application from an external IP, actually only scan the local LAN's router/firewall, but these tests do not test your actual host's PC, which, if badly configured, could be susceptible to attacks from other machines within the LAN, behind the router.
+A false sense of security could be the result.

+For example if you share your LAN with flatmates, who are not so sophisticated in computer security, you should regard their machines as possible malicious (may be conquered by a botnet already).
+Therefore you can not trust the output of a port scan application running on their machine.
+If you have no spare machine of your own, you could eventually boot their computer from a Live CD, which includes a port scan application, to scan your machine.
+The details on how to do so are outside the scope of this document.

+### NAT Router
+Being behind an ordinary NAT router may be another tiny extra layer of security.

+### Dedicated connection
+If possible, not sharing the network (LAN, Wi-Fi, hotspot) with other possibly compromised machines is safer.

 ### Filtering Ports
 #### Introduction
 From time to time someone asks, which ports incoming/outgoing Whonix-Gateway requires.
 The answer is.